-Thus, CEER is designing its new strategy in critical times reflecting the experience of the recent pandemic with its massive changes in all areas of life.
+The strategy following the 3D Strategy, for 2022 to 2025, has been designed in critical times, reflecting the experience of the recent pandemic with its massive changes in all areas of life.
 It also recognises the ongoing developments fundamentally impacting the energy system, namely climate change and its repercussions.
-European Energy Regulators realise the resulting challenges for regulation and want to be part of the solution.
+European energy regulators realise the resulting challenges of such development for regulation and want to be part of the solution.

-Therefore, with a view to promoting the energy transition and contributing to a carbonneutral society and economy, energy regulators are committed to "empowering consumers for the energy transition", by:
+Therefore, with a view to promoting the energy transition and contributing to a carbon-neutral society and economy, energy regulators are committed to "empowering consumers for the energy transition", by: